 According to Prospects, in England, Wales, and Northern Ireland, a chief superintendent earns between £86,970 and £91,749.

 A superintendent earns between £70,173 and £82,881, and a chief inspector earns between £58,332 and £60,732.

 An inspector earns between £52,698 and £57,162.
 In England, Wales, and Northern Ireland, a sergeant earns between £43,965 and £46,277.

 In Scotland, the constables’ starting income is £28,392, rising progressively to £40,877.
 A newly qualified constable’s starting salary is £24,780, rising in annual increments to £41,130 at the top of the constable scale.

-For a degree apprenticeship, you’ll typically need 4 or 5 GCSEs at grades 9 to 4 (A* to C) and A levels, or equivalent.
+For a degree apprenticeship to become an investigator in police, you’ll typically need 4 or 5 GCSEs at grades 9 to 4 (A* to C) and A levels, or equivalent.

 Do UK detectives have to wear a uniform?

 No. They are not required to wear uniforms.
 But sometimes, they have shifting roles within the police service and may require to wear a uniform.

 Is it hard to become a detective UK?

 The role of detectives and criminal investigators is challenging, diverse, but incredibly fulfilling.
 It has many other namesakes like investigator officer, police investigator, criminal investigator, officer in federal agencies etc.